 Communicate with tenants throughout the process

 Tenants should be kept informed from the moment damage is discovered until all repairs are complete.
-Clear, consistent communication helps reduce stress, prevent misunderstandings, and avoid potential claims of emotional distress.
+Clear, consistent communication helps reduce stress, prevents misunderstandings, and avoids potential claims of emotional distress.

 Once repairs are complete, take steps to minimize future storm damage.
 Trim overhanging trees and remove dead branches that could break off during high winds and become airborne debris.
 Regular tree maintenance is one of the simplest ways to prevent roof and siding damage.

-Schedule annual roof inspections, especially if your property is located in hail-prone states such as Texas, Oklahoma, Colorado, or Kansas.
+Schedule annual roof inspections, especially if your property is located in hurricane-prone coastal areas.
 Early detection of vulnerable shingles or compromised flashing can prevent more serious damage in a future storm.
+If the roof is older, consider whether impact-resistant shingles or metal roofing might be worth the upgrade.
+Some insurers offer discounts for those materials.

 More storm damage topics